abinit/abinit/doc/tutorial/elastic.md

 with respect to one strain and one atomic displacement yield the internal- strain force-response tensor, an intermediate quantity that will be necessary to compute the atomic relaxation corrections to the rigid-ion quantities.
-As in lesson RF1, we specify convergence in terms of the residual of the potential (here the first-order potential) using tolvrs.
+As in [tutorial DFPT1](rf1), we specify convergence in terms of the residual of the potential (here the first-order potential) using tolvrs.

 Your run should have completed by now.
 Abinit should have created quite a few files.